yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 ![SwinjectMVVMExampleEmptyViewStoryboard](/images/post/2015-09/SwinjectMVVMExampleEmptyViewStoryboard.png)

 Modify `AppDelegate.swift` in `SwinjectMVVMExample` group to instantiate the initial view controller from the storyboard by hand.
 Here, we use `SwinjectStoryboard` instead of `UIStoryboard` to add dependency injection later.
-The instantiation of `SwinjectStoryboard` is not performed with a initializer but `create` function[^1].
+The instantiation of `SwinjectStoryboard` is not performed with an initializer but `create` function[^1].
 The bundle passed to `SwinjectStoryboard` is not the main bundle but the bundle in `ExampleView` target. `NSBundle.init(forClass:)` is used to get the bundle.

 **AppDelegate.swift**